VIP-SMUR/vip-smur.github.io/docs/projects/24fa/README.md

     ---

-    Develops a comprehensive framework for understanding and managing urban microclimates.
+    Grasshopper workflows for modeling the urban microclimate.

     ---